BawarJ/bawarj/README.md

 ### Hi there I'm Bawar 👋

-I currently work as a researcher at the [Power Electronics, Machines and Control](https://www.nottingham.ac.uk/research/groups/pemc/home.aspx) research group at the University of Nottingham.
+I currently work as a researcher at the [Power Electronics, Machines and Control](https://www.nottingham.ac.uk/research/groups/pemc/home.aspx) research institute at the University of Nottingham.

 You can find some of my work below:
 📜 [Publications](https://scholar.google.com/citations?user=hE_ZcYwAAAAJ)